 Chew stepped up to the command chair and a Lieutenant named Moreno stood and took a step back.
 Moreno’s face turned a shade more common to Vulcans and she cleared her throat repeatedly, but said not a word.
 The glassy stare spoke for her, and Chew had a hard time restraining a smile.
 Not only had Moreno forgotten the words to the change of command ceremony, her brain was completely vapor-locked.

-In fairness, the commanding officer of the yard should have been performing the ceremony, but with the rate of construction, simply couldn’t be spared; the exec was with him, and the second officer was busy supervising last-minute equipment calibration and installation, so the duty had fallen on the shoulders of the ship’s green third-in-command.
+In fairness, the commanding officer of the yard should have been performing the ceremony, but with the rate of construction, simply couldn’t be spared; the exec was with him, and the second officer was busy supervising last-minute equipment calibration and installation, so the duty had fallen on the shoulders of the young lieutenant.

-Chew let Moreno suffer a moment longer before turning to the communications officer, Perkins.
-“Begin ships log.”
+Chew let Moreno suffer a moment longer before turning to Communications Officer Perkins.
+“Begin ship’s log.”
 The officer nodded back and Chew took out his orders.

 “To Captain Stephen Chew, stardate 2262.1, you are hereby requested and required to take command of NCC-1039, USS Spirit, as of this date.
 Signed Admiral Robert April, Starfleet Command.”
 Chew turned to Moreno.
 “I relieve you ma’am.”